denisousa/OmniCCG/README.md

 # OmniCCG
-This is the replication package for the paper *OmniCCG: Agnostic Code Clone Genealogy Extractor*.
+This is the replication package for the paper **OmniCCG: Agnostic Code Clone Genealogy Extractor**.

 **OmniCCG** is a code clone genealogy extractor that is agnostic to clone detectors.
 Given a Git repository and user settings, **OmniCCG** extracts the entire clone genealogy from the repository.

 ## Usage
 OmniCCG offers two ways to use it.
 1. Graphical user interface
 OmniCCG can be used through a modern, responsive web interface that makes it easy to explore and track clone genealogies in a repository.
 You may either:

-= Use the hosted online platform through the following [link](https://omniccg-ipwd.vercel.app/)
+- Use the online platform through the following [link](https://omniccg-ipwd.vercel.app/)
 - Use the platform locally by installing and executing **`OmniCCG-API`** and **`OmniCCG-Web`**.

 2. Console application